mijndert/website/_pages/uses.md

 ## ⌨️ Hardware

 In terms of hardware I try to maintain a fairly simple setup.
-I don't have too much stuff because otherwise everything gets outdated really quickly.

 - LG 27UK850: a beautiful 27 inch 4K screen that also supports HDR content and includes a USB-C connection that will also charge my 2018 MacBook Pro.
 - MacBook Pro 15" (2015): this is a laptop from work.
 It has an Intel i7, 16GB of RAM and a dedicated graphics card and that's more power than I'll ever need.
 It's like having a very thin, good looking, supercomputer that I can carry with me.